 The all-yellow flowers of aquilegia chrysantha

 are large and showy, formed of five pointed, lance-shaped sepals beneath five rounded petals, hollow at the base, curving down into a narrow, backwards-projecting spur up to 2.5 inches long.
 Spurs can be parallel to each other or curve away from the axis.
+Sepals may be paler in color than the petals, sometimes almost white.
 At the flower center are several dozen stamens and five styles, forming a dense cluster.
 Flowers grow on long stalks, well away from the central stem.
 Leaves are large, up to 10 inches in length, divided 2 or 3 times into rounded leaflets.
 Plants branch freely and can produce dozens of flowers.

 This species is found over a wide range of elevation, but a relatively small geographical area, centred on Arizona, from the northwest to the southeast.